Jeroendevr/prog-eng-sphinx/projects.md

 Some benefits over the "old" textMate theme include :
 - Color Scheme matches complete interface
 - Better token definition leading to better readability.
-(Using more defined lexial tokens)
+(Using more defined lexical tokens)
   - Support for Python Docstrings
 - Make use of Semantic Highlighting defined within Visual Studio Code (for use of classes and decorators)

 ## This Site
 Created with [Sphinx](https://www.sphinx-doc.org/en/master/) and the [Markedly](https://myst-parser.readthedocs.io/en/latest/) to simply create a static website based off markdown files too provide speed and simplicity to the writer.
-If you want to create one yourself see this helpfull [blog article](https://www.errbufferoverfl.me/posts/2020/sphinx-blog-part-one/).
+If you want to create one yourself see this helpful [blog article](https://www.errbufferoverfl.me/posts/2020/sphinx-blog-part-one/).